wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Added option to load parent stylesheet using wp_enqueue_style (link), @import or none.
+* Admin scripts now only load when CTC page is being viewed.
+* Fixed parent CSS preview to correctly display all parsed parent stylesheets in sequence
+* Added new theme chooser select menu with screenshot, theme info and link to live preview.
+* Added automatically generated child theme slug

 = 1.5.4 =
 * New Feature: Load imported stylesheets into the CTC admin so web fonts can be previewed.
 * Set preview swatch to z-index -1 to prevent it from covering up the controls